BiniyamMelaku2/alx-backend/0x02-i18n/README.md

 ## [5.
 Mock logging in](./5-app.py), [5-index.html](templates/5-index.html)

 Creating a user login system is outside the scope of this project.
-To emulate a similar behavior, copy the following user table in 5-app.py.
+To emulate a similar behavior, copy the following user table in `5-app.py`.

 This will mock a database user table.
-Logging in will be mocked by passing login_as URL parameter containing the user ID to log in as.
+Logging in will be mocked by passing `login_as` URL parameter containing the user ID to log in as.

-Define a get_user function that returns a user dictionary or None if the ID cannot be found or if login_as was not passed.
+Define a `get_user` function that returns a user dictionary or None if the ID cannot be found or if `login_as` was not passed.

-Define a before_request function and use the app.before_request decorator to make it be executed before all other functions. before_request should use get_user to find a user if any, and set it as a global on flask.g.user.
+Define a `before_request` function and use the `app.before_request` decorator to make it be executed before all other functions. `before_request` should use `get_user` to find a user if any, and set it as a global on `flask.g.user`.

 In your HTML template, if a user is logged in, in a paragraph tag, display a welcome message otherwise display a default message as shown in the table below.
 ```